rust-lang/book/src/ch08-03-hash-maps.md

 2: world
 ```

-### Updating a HashMap
+### Updating a Hash Map

 #### Overwriting a Value

 If we insert a key and a value, then insert that key with a different value, the value associated with that key will be replaced.
-Even though this code calls `insert` twice, the HashMap will only contain one key/value pair, since we're inserting with the key `1` both times:
+Even though this code calls `insert` twice, the hash map will only contain one key/value pair, since we're inserting with the key `1` both times:

 ```rust
 use std::collections::HashMap;